Innovation Studies

 A main participant is an SME or a Start-up and supporting participants are organisations assisting the main participant to complete activities foreseen for the innovation study.

 The expectation is that the consortium for the new innovations study includes all necessary partners for the execution of the innovation study.
-The coordinator of the innovation study should be chosen to best meet the needs of the coordination of the activities to be performed within the innovation study.

 While single-member consortia are eligible in principle, the proposal would need to clearly demonstrate that the sole partner SME or start-up has all necessary competences and skills to carry out the innovation study.